A Sustainable Home for a Buddhist Monk, Junagadh, India

 A Glimpse into the life and architecture

-This sustainable home for a Buddhist monk celebrates reliance on day lighting, rainwater harvesting, use of local materials and respect for nature.
+This rock-cut home for a Buddhist monk celebrates reliance on day lighting, rainwater harvesting, use of local materials and respect for nature.
 Those are also the essential elements of sustainability.
-With its two means of egress located remotely from one another, it is also compliant with today’s safety codes.
+With its two means of egress located remotely from one another, it is also compliant with today’s egress and safety codes.
 Architecturally, it displays a remarkable understanding of form, space, architectural order and sustainability.